sushmithakongi/Infobell-Openshift-Daily-Work/README.md

 # Infobell-Openshift-Daily-Work
 Welcome to Infobell IT solutions.
-This repository contains the daily work of the training taken.
+This repository contains the daily work of the training taken by Vishal Khetmalis.

 1. Git and GitHub
 2. Linux
+3. Shell Scripting